vaadin-learning-center/flow-i18n-resourcebundles/README.md

-# flow-i18n-i18nprovider
+# flow-i18n-resourcebundles
-How to start with the I18nProvider in Flow.
+How to start with a custom resource bundles in Flow.

-In this tutorial we will learn how to implement a ResourceBundle that is used for the translation functionality inside Flow.
+In this tutorial we will learn how to implement a custom ResourceBundle that is used for the translation functionality inside Flow.
 Focus will be the question, how to deal with different languages (I18N).